AksoEo/admin-dashboard/src/README.md

 - `index.js` (overview page)
 - `detail.js` (detail page)
 - `fields.js` (field renderers)
+- `filters.js` (filters in the overview page)

+#### Fields
+Fields are specified in a big object and identified by their name.
+Common properties of a field include:

+- `component`: the React component that renders or edits the field.
+Is often passed following props:
+    - `value`: value of the field
+    - `item`: the whole object that this is a field of
+    - `editing`: if true, the item is being edited
+    - `onChange`: callback to update the value when editing
+    - `onItemChange`: callback to update the whole object when editing
+- `stringify`: like `component`, but used for CSV export.
+See code for function argument order
+- `validate`: same props as `component`.
+Should return an error if validation fails.
+Otherwise, it should return something falsy.
+- `isEmpty`: if this function returns true, this field will be grayed out and sorted to the bottom in detail views
+- `shouldHide`: if this function returns true, this field will be hidden in detail views

 ### Searchable List Views
 AKSO contains a lot of searchable lists.
 In the interest of DRY, these have been abstracted to the One True List View: